Psychology A Level (AQA)

 Introductory topics in psychology;

-A Level Psychology consists of two units in year one: Introductory Topics in Psychology where we study subjects such as obedience, memory and child development and Psychology in Context where we apply the different approaches used to explain human behaviour to topics such as depression and OCD.
+Psychology in Context – this is where we apply the different approaches used to explain human behaviour to topics such as depression and OCD.
 We also explore how psychologists conduct their research and statistically analyse their data.
-In year two, we build on and extend knowledge gained in the first year of the course and also explore additional topics including gender, schizophrenia and aggression.